Guides

 Solar Tax Incentives for Businesses

-The federal government offers a tax credit for businesses that install solar energy systems.
-The credit is equal to 30% of the cost of the system, and it can be used to offset the cost of federal income taxes.
+The federal government gives businesses a tax credit for installing solar energy systems.
+The credit equals 30% of the system cost, and you can use it to offset federal income taxes.

 The solar tax credit is available for both residential and commercial solar energy systems.